wpilibsuite/frc-docs/source/docs/hardware/sensors/serial-buses.rst

 In addition to the :doc:`digital <digital-inputs-hardware>` and :doc:`analog <analog-inputs-hardware>` inputs, the RoboRIO also offers several methods of serial communication with peripheral devices.

 Both the digital and analog inputs are highly limited in the amount of data that can be send over them.
-Serial buses allow users to make use of far more-robust and higher-bandwidth communications protocols with sensors that collect large amounts of data, such as interial measurement units (IMUs) or 2D LIDAR sensors.
+Serial buses allow users to make use of far more-robust and higher-bandwidth communications protocols with sensors that collect large amounts of data, such as inertial measurement units (IMUs) or 2D LIDAR sensors.

 Types of supported serial buses
 -------------------------------